GrigorijSkult/PokerHandsComparingAlgorithm/ReadMe.md

 - `hand n` is the hand  with the biggest strength;

 In case there are multiple hands with the same strength on the board they are separated by "=" signs.
 In other cases hands are separated by space character.
-The incorrect data input will cause an validation error output, with problem description.
+The incorrect data input will cause a validation error output, with problem description.

 ## Execution of the project